 How is your room like?
 How do you feel whenever you are in it?
 Is it a place that inspires you?

 The Importance Of Your Room

 Many people don’t spend too much energy or time setting up their room.
 They see it as just a place which shelters them while they sleep and do their activities.
-However, your room is actually a place of significant importance, for three reasons:
+However, your room is actually a place of significant importance, for two reasons:

 Firstly, you spend a huge amount of time here throughout your life.
 Factor in the approximate 1/3 of our days which we spend sleeping and the times when we hang out in our room during weekends and after school/work on weekdays, and it becomes clear that your room is one of the places where you spend the most time in.

 Secondly, a lot of important thinking and decisions are made here.
 Chances are a lot of introspection, goal setting, planning, self evaluation, studying, working take place inside your room.
 This can be when you are conversing with friends on the phone/internet, emailing, surfing the net, working, etc.